commschamp/cc_tutorial/tutorials/tutorial2/README.md

 - There fields can be defined as member nodes of the **&lt;message&gt;** definition or global ones (members of global **&lt;fields&gt;** XML node) and then referenced by other message member fields.
+- The code for global field which is not referenced by other field or message definition won't be generated.
 - The fields are abstractions around actual value storage to provide common interface for all field types.
 - The primary and most frequently used member function of the field objects